lawndoc/AdvancedHuntingQueries/README.md

 - Hunt for specific exploits being used in your environment

 ### [TTPs](TTPs)
-- General hunting queries to look for various TTPs
+- General hunting queries to look for various TTPs and IOCs

 ### [Phishing](Phishing)
 - Identify potential phishing emails in your environment